 The break-up of the Velvet Underground

 In the early days of records, when visuals of the performers were few to come by and usually of poor quality, managers would unashamedly hire musicians to pose as more famous bands.
-This practice occurred, especially in the U.S.A, inciting fewer riots than one might imagine.
-It allowed the group or solo artist to perform in multiple locations at the same time.
+This practice occurred, especially in the U.S.A., inciting fewer riots than one might imagine.
+It allowed the group or solo artist to perform in multiple locations simultaneously.
 It meant, essentially, an army of musicians all promoting the same record or single.

 In many ways, this is what happened to the Velvet Underground.
-The irony of it all was that neither was the group commercially succesful enough to warrant such treatment nor that the counterfeit resulting album is as terrible as its reputation would have you believe.
+The irony was that neither was the group commercially successful enough to warrant such treatment nor that the counterfeit resulting album is as terrible as its reputation would have you believe.

 The breakup of the Velvet Underground seemed inevitable for some time.
-While the band achieved a high level of notoriety and critical praise, they never gained much commercial success.
-Furthermore, tensions within the group had lead to the dismissal of John Cale, a vital ingredient in the group’s sound.
+While the band achieved high notoriety and critical praise, they never gained much commercial success.
+Furthermore, tensions within the group led to the dismissal of John Cale, a vital ingredient in the group’s sound.
 However, the death knell was the group’s uneasy collaboration with Steve Sesnick.
 He had taken over management after the group severed ties with artist Andy Warhol.

-In one of the most famous quotes about rock music, Brian Eno once said that “The first Velvet Underground album only sold 10,000 copies, but everyone who bought it formed a band.”
-The future Roxy Music-founder was right.
+In one of the most famous quotes about rock music, Brian Eno once said, “The first Velvet Underground album only sold 10,000 copies, but everyone who bought it formed a band.”
+The future Roxy Music founder was right.
 Bands indebted to the New York group’s sound began appearing almost immediately after their dissolution.
 One of them was the band that recorded Squeeze.